ibm-cloud-docs/resiliency/bcdr-approaches.md

 * Minimal Infrastructure is stood up and active in a second region, with autoscaling
 * Networking infrastructure such as Direct Link, VPN and global load balancers are in place
 * Block storage data is frequently restored in the DR region from backups made using Backup for VPC or Veeam
-* Database Read replicas are in-place where available.
+* Database read replicas are in-place, where available
 * Provides a faster RTO, since services are running and data is at least partially restored
-* Increased costs
+* Increases cost

 This approach differs to Approach 2 in so far as a minimal service is maintained and running on the DR site, reducing RTO.
 This includes required networking fabric, such as Direct Link, VPNs and global load balancers, which may otherwise have lead times of several days.